Martins-K/First-demo-web-project/README.md

 # About

-This is a demo static website in HTML, CSS and JavaScript
+This is a demo static website in HTML, CSS and JavaScript and can be accessed here: https://martins-k.github.io/demo-web/index.html.
 ## MySQL database setup

 As Github Pages allow deploying static websites only, the PHP script in this website is removed.